- Hybrid work is the future as employees spend less time in the office and more time working remotely.

 - But many still have hesitations when it comes to switching to the cloud.

-So how do companies support the new norm?
-For starters, a fundamental shift in technology might be in order.
 During the COVID-19 lockdowns, businesses discovered that their on-premises systems couldn’t support an increasingly remote workforce.
 Many of them turned to digital transformation and the cloud instead.

 Despite the shift, though, many leaders still might be on the fence.
 They might have concerns about security, costs, and other factors.
 But in the post-pandemic workplace, switching to the cloud isn’t just a luxury—it’s become a must.